 If you do go, let me know what your favourite carving was in the comments – especially if it’s something I haven’t mentioned.
 I’m putting money on them working on a Baby Yoda as I type.

-Oh, and if visiting Wat Pariwat appeals to you, you might like some of the other things in our guide to other fun and unusual things to do in Bangkok.
+If visiting Wat Pariwat appeals to you, you might like some of the other things in our guide to other fun and unusual things to do in Bangkok.
 Check it out here.

 Sharing is Caring